dadkakdead/MyBoss/README.md

     - Reports To Surname
     - Reports To Name
     - Dotted Line Manager Surname
-    - Dotted Line Manager
+    - Dotted Line Manager Name

 ### How to customize MyBoss on my own? ###
-The sad news is that VBA code is stored inside the *MyBoss.pptm* file in binary format.
-So, if you want to customize  **MyBoss**, you will have to use Office Visual Basic Editor.
+1. To customize core, you will have to use Office Visual Basic Editor, since VBA code is stored inside the *MyBoss.pptm* file in binary format.

-1. To customize logic (VBA):
     - PC: type Alt+F11 or go to "Developer" tab -> Visual Basic;
     - Mac: go to Tools -> Macro -> Visual Basic Editor.
 2. To customize UI tab (Ribbon XML):
 [Reference guide on UI], [Mac Ribbon examples], [Win Ribbon examples]
     - PC: Suggest using utility [OfficeCustomUIEditorSetup]
     - Mac: Suggest you find a PC.
 [However], if you change the extension of *MyBoss.pptm* from PPTM to ZIP and look inside the archive, you will find the Ribbon XML, which then you can edit...
-3. To customize the design of your organizational charts:
+3. To customize the design of organizational charts:
     - PC & Mac: edit the Templates on slide 1, preserving their names and their grouping.
 [Learn how to check the names of shapes using Selection pane]

 [Reference guide on UI]: <https://msdn.microsoft.com/en-us/library/dd926139(v=office.12).aspx>